Pujari-Raj/RockPaperScissor/Readme.md

-## This is QRCodeGenerator App which was given as task in FSJSBootcamp.
+## This is RockPaperScissor Gamer which was given as task in FSJSBootcamp.

 Technologies/ Tools Used: